• Home

 How to file a tax return with ELSTER?

 ELSTER stands for “Electronic Tax Return”.
 It’s a digital platform for submitting tax returns to the tax office in Germany.
-To ensure the safe transmission of data, a certificate is needed, which can be obtained from the local tax office.
-You can set this up by creating an account at www.elster.de.
+To ensure the safe transmission of data, a certificate is needed, which can be obtained through the registration process.
+You can set this up by creating an account at ELSTER.

 On the website, using the MeinELSTER form, you can submit your tax return online.
 If you haven’t yet registered with MeinELSTER, we recommend you to do so to make your future tax filing easier.
-The ELSTER system is designed to be user-friendly, even for those new to the process.
+The ELSTER system is useful but can feel difficult for expats because it is mainly built around German tax terminology.
 Once you’ve input your data for a tax year, most of it can be reused in the next years.
 If there are updates, the system will provide a reference to your tax return from the previous year, serving as a helpful guide.

 Tax return forms

 A German tax return is composed of a main form that every taxpayer needs to complete.
 Along with this, there are different attachments that should be filled out if you have incurred related expenses.
-Specific forms exist for listing special expenses and household-related expenses.
-For children, there’s a designated form, and a separate one is needed for each child.
+In ELSTER, these attachments are called Anlagen, not “appendices.”
+Expats searching inside the portal should therefore look for names such as Anlage N, Anlage S, or Anlage V.

 Attachments to the tax return include: